-Blood samples of approximately 4 mL, to provide approximately 1.6 mL of plasma, will be collected for measurement of plasma concentrations of PF-07853578 as specified in the SoA.
-Instructions for the collection and handling of biological samples will be provided in the laboratory manual or by the sponsor.
-The actual times may change.
+Blood samples of approximately 3 mL, to provide approximately 1.2 mL plasma, will be collected for measurement of plasma concentrations of PF-07293893 into appropriately labeled tubes containing K2EDTA as specified in the SoA.
+Instructions for the collection including any potential additive information, processing, aliquoting, handling, storage, and shipment of biological samples will be provided in the laboratory manual or by the sponsor.
 The actual date and time (24-hour clock time) of each sample will be recorded.